 Remote work should never be a cycle of receiving deadlines, submitting work, receiving more deadlines, repeat.
 Your workers should feel like they’re in a trajectory of development and improvement at work - just like they would in an in-office environment.
 Be sure to create checks and balances so that everybody is receiving constructive feedback about their work, including new goals and challenges.
 This kind of attention both shows appreciation for employees and makes them feel like real improvement is being made.

 Some of the best goal-setting comes from peers.
-Set up a space where coworkers can challenge each other to professional or personal goals.
-Example include: practicing a client presentation in front of others, or going to the gym three times a week.
+Set up space where coworkers can challenge each other to professional or personal goals.
+Examples include: practicing a client presentation in front of others or going to the gym three times a week.
 Anything for coworkers to interact and challenge each other to new heights.
 Unlike feedback or coaching, these challenges can be fun, silly and personal, even when they relate to work goals.
-Make sure there’s a some reward, too!
+Make sure there’s some reward, too!

 Make your workers feel appreciated by proclaiming their good work publically.
 You can do this using visible messages on Slack or Wordpress, or even using a tool like WooBoard.
 Create a system of digital compliments so that workers know they’re valuable.
 This also helps other workers feel motivated to get their name recognized.